mrOranger/RxJs/3. Common Operators/README.md

       });
 ```

 As we saw `filter` returns only those elements having difficult `Easy`, on the other hand, the most difficult part is to understand how `reduce` is implemented.
 The problem is to save the number of those elements with the sum of all the ratings, for this reason we would like to use an object there `sum` represents the sum of all the ratings, while `numberOfElements` is the total number of elements and then each value of this object starts from `0`.
-Now, for each element passing the `filter` predicate takes the rating with `recipie.rating` and then increments the `numberOfElements` by 1, the final result is a single object containing the sum of all rating and the number of recipies.
+Now, for each element passing the `filter` predicate takes the rating with `recipe.rating` and then increments the `numberOfElements` by 1, the final result is a single object containing the sum of all rating and the number of recipes.
 In the end, using `map` we are going to return the mean of all ratings.

 ## Scanning aggregation of values with `scan`

 An interesting variation of `reduce` is `scan`, while `reduce` returns only the final aggregated value, `scan` returns the intermediate aggregated values for all the input elements.
 Therefore, `scan` returns the same number of elements respect to the input set.

-The working of `scan` is shown in this figure, starting from the `reduce` operator, we do not return the final diamond, moreover, we are reurning each intermediate value that is represented by each smaller diamond, whose number is the same of the input elements:
+The working of `scan` is shown in this figure, starting from the `reduce` operator, we do not return the final diamond, moreover, we are returning each intermediate value that is represented by each smaller diamond, whose number is the same of the input elements:

 <p align="center">
     <img src="../assets/3.
 Common Operators/Scan.png" alt="Scan Operator" style="width:100%">